 He is a Professor of Primary Care and Director of Graduate Studies at the Nuffield Department of Primary Care Health Sciences, University of Oxford and a Governing Body Fellow of St Hugh’s College, University of Oxford.

 Anthony is currently the Deputy Chairman of the Joint Committee on Vaccination and Immunisation (JCVI) which advises the UK government on vaccine policy.
 He is currently advising government on the optimal Covid-19 vaccination strategy.
 He developed and is adviser for the British Medical Journal diagnostic series ‘Easily Missed?’

 He was formerly the National Clinical Champion for Child Health at the Royal College of General Practitioners, the inaugural Chairman of the WHO Global Network of National Immunisation and Technical Advisory Groups (NITAGs), the primary care lead for the Confidential Enquiry in Child Deaths and a Board Trustee at the Centre for Maternal and Child Enquiries.
-During the last pandemic he was a member of the Department of Health Pandemic Influenza Operational Advisory Group.

 Lord Hunt of Kings Heath